ferrisbueller66/ferrisbueller66.github.io/_posts/2020-08-07-roadmap_to_redux.markdown

 }

 ```
 So we have bit of a chicken-and-egg dilemma here.
 The reducer needs a state and action to process.
 The action would be passed down from the dispatch function to the reducer as an argument.
 But since the reducer is now separate from Redux' `createStore()`, we need to pass the dispatch to a component (here, the App component) as props.
-Thus, in the app component:
+Thus, the redux function `mapDispatchToProps()` comes into play in the app component:

 ```